DataDog/documentation/content/en/serverless/step_functions/_index.md

 {{< img src="serverless/step_functions/overview1.png" alt="An AWS Step Function oveview tab." style="width:100%;" >}}

 ### How it works
 Datadog AWS Step Functions Monitoring makes use of Cloudwatch metrics from the [AWS Step Functions integration][2] and Cloudwatch logs sent through the Datadog Forwarder or Amazon Data Firehose.
-The latter provides tracing and [enhanced metrics][3].
+Both Forwarder and Firehose run in your environment.
+Sending Cloudwatch logs provides tracing and [enhanced metrics][3].

 {{< img src="serverless/step_functions/how_it_works.png" alt="Diagram showing two components of Datadog AWS Step Function monitoring: Cloudwatch metrics sent through the AWS Step Functions integration, and logs, traces, and enhanced metrics sent through the Datadog Lambda Forwarder or Amazon Data Firehose." style="width:100%;" >}}